Fecal incontinence: Signs and symptoms

 FI affects virtually all aspects of peoples' lives, greatly diminishing physical and mental health, and affecting personal, social, and professional life.
 Emotional effects may include stress, fearfulness, anxiety, exhaustion, fear of public humiliation, feeling dirty, poor body image, reduced desire for sex, anger, humiliation, depression, isolation, secrecy, frustration, and embarrassment.
-Some people may need to be in control of life outside of FI as means of compensation.
+Some patients cope by controlling their emotions or behavior.
 Physical symptoms such as skin soreness, pain and odor may also affect quality of life.
 Physical activity such as shopping or exercise is often affected.
 Travel may be affected, requiring careful planning.
 Working is also affected for most.
 Relationships, social activities and self-image likewise often suffer.
 Symptoms may worsen over time.

 Causes

 FI is a sign or a symptom, not a diagnosis, and represents an extensive list of causes.
 Usually, it is the result of a complex interplay of several coexisting factors, many of which may be simple to correct.
 Up to 80% of people may have more than one abnormality that is contributing.
 Deficits of individual functional components of the continence mechanism can be partially compensated for a certain period, until the compensating components themselves fail.
 For example, obstetric injury may precede onset by decades, but postmenopausal changes in the tissue strength reduce in turn the competence of the compensatory mechanisms.
 The most common factors in the development are thought to be obstetric injury and after-effects of anorectal surgery, especially those involving the anal sphincters and hemorrhoidal vascular cushions.
-The majority of incontinent persons over the age of 18 fall into one of several groups: those with structural anorectal abnormalities (sphincter trauma, sphincter degeneration, perianal fistula, rectal prolapse), neurological disorders (multiple sclerosis, spinal cord injury, spina bifida, stroke, etc.), constipation/fecal loading (presence of a large amount of feces in the rectum with stool of any consistency), cognitive and/or behavioral dysfunction (dementia, learning disabilities), diarrhea, inflammatory bowel diseases (e.g. ulcerative colitis, Crohn's disease), irritable bowel syndrome, disability related (people who are frail, acutely unwell, or have chronic/acute disabilities), and those cases which are idiopathic (of unknown cause).
+The majority of incontinent persons over the age of 18 fall into one of several groups: those with structural anorectal abnormalities (sphincter trauma, sphincter degeneration, perianal fistula, rectal prolapse), neurological disorders (multiple sclerosis, spinal cord injury, spina bifida, stroke, etc.), constipation or fecal loading (presence of a large amount of feces in the rectum with stool of any consistency), cognitive or behavioral dysfunction (dementia, learning disabilities), diarrhea, inflammatory bowel diseases (e.g. ulcerative colitis, Crohn's disease), irritable bowel syndrome, disability related (people who are frail, acutely unwell, or have chronic or acute disabilities), and those cases which are idiopathic (of unknown cause).
 Diabetes mellitus is also known to be a cause, but the mechanism of this relationship is not well understood.